Best Mortgage Renewal Rates in Canada (2026)

 Key Takeaways

-• • The Bank of Canada overnight rate is at 2.25% as of early 2026, with most economists expecting rates to hold steady through the year.
+- • The Bank of Canada overnight rate is at 2.25% (held a fourth consecutive time on April 29, 2026), with most economists expecting rates to hold steady through 2026.

 These are approximate market rates available through mortgage brokers for qualified borrowers.
 Your actual rate depends on your credit score, LTV ratio, income, and property type.
 Always get a personalized quote.